DSC-SPIDAL/tutorials/content/post/fungi_gene_sequence.md

 1. The output file from the DAMDS run (ex damds-points.txt)
 2. The output file from the DAPWC run (ex cluster-M10-C10txt)

+{{< highlight javascript >}}
+//Commands and steps - excute 1 command at a time cd applications/fungi-gene-sequence/scripts/ ./merge_and_format.sh damds/damds-points.txt dapwc/cluster-M10-C10txt
+{{< /highlight >}}

-Example usage :  `./merge_and_format.sh damds-points.txt cluster-M10-C10txt`, the output file will be `points.formatted.txt`.
+The output file will be `points.formatted.txt`.
+Upload this file to [WebPlotViz](https://spidal-gw.dsc.soic.indiana.edu/) to visualize the results in 3D space

+The resulting data is visualised in WebPlotViz - https://spidal-gw.dsc.soic.indiana.edu/public/resultsets/280333944